shichiro-nakahara/docs/docs/how-natanetwork-works/privacy-sets.md

 Now there’s no way your deposit could actually be the source of anyone else’s withdrawal but your own!

-While PolyAztec isn’t a mixer, this analogy might help clear things up:
+While Nata Network isn’t a mixer, this analogy might help clear things up:

 Everyone chucks their balls into a giant ball pit.
 Now we play in the ball pit, trading balls, mixing them up, splashing around.
 And at the end of the day, everyone takes a ball and goes home.